Gallery Exhibitions

 Artists and the Community

-The Chico Art Center believes that all members of our local community have the right to celebrate and engage in relevant and meaningful arts and cultural experiences.
-Our entire community should have opportunities to experience arts which nourish their self-esteem, while also reflect their diverse backgrounds and cultures.
+The Chico Art Center believes that all members of our communities have the right to celebrate and engage in relevant and meaningful arts and cultural experiences.
+Our entire community should have opportunities to experience arts which nourish our self-esteem, while also reflect our diverse backgrounds and cultures.
 For example, an annual exhibition in November includes “offrendas” and other cultural traditions of Dia de los Muertos.

 We understand that equity is more than just inclusion and representation; and we acknowledge that access to resources created uneven starting points for many individuals and groups within our community.
 We work toward providing equitable and fair treatment, access, and opportunity for all members in our community, while continuing to identify barriers that may have prevented the full participation of some within these communities.